Rubylium/EasyMatchmaking/TechnicalReadme.md

 - `Matchmaking:addToQueue(partyID, mode)`: Adds a party to the queue for the specified game mode.
 - `Matchmaking:removeDisconnectedPlayersFromQueue(mode)`: Removes disconnected players from the queue for the given game mode.
+- `Matchmaking:addToPriorityQueue(partyID, mode)`: Adds a party to the priority queue for the specified game mode if they have been waiting longer than a predefined threshold.

 ### Match Creation and Management